 Care for sundews as you would Venus's flytrap (Dionaea muscipula); the two can be grown indoors and make good companions for a terrarium.
 Outdoors, they thrive in full sun and constantly moist, peaty soil.
 Be sure to purchase only nursery-propagated plants that are grown from seed, division, or tissue culture; buying wild-collected plants depletes native populations.

-D. capillaris.
-PINK SUNDEW.
-Same native range as D. brevifolia.
-Forms a tight rosette of short-stemmed, rounded, reddish leaves, each 1 in. long.
-Pink, -in.-wide flowers bloom in summer on stems 216 in. tall.
+- Forms a tight rosette of short-stemmed, rounded, reddish leaves, each 1 inches long.